GlobalWebIndex/weak-css/README.md

 Seriously, don't.

-### :ok_hand: Mixins are always first.
+### :ok_hand: Mixins first.

 Mixins should be defined before any rule.
 You don't want to hide fact that mixin is overwriting direct rule, do you?

 ### :heart: Be nice while enforcing any of these rules!

 This is really important rule.
-Weak CSS tries to make everyone's life a bit easier not worst.
+Weak CSS tries to make everyone's life a bit easier not worse.
 If you feel someone did something badly never use this document as tool for punishing them.
 Remember your own mistakes.
 Folks also have their right to disagree with these or any other rules.
 Being nice and opened doesn't mean you have to buy everything.
-Please keep all discussion on constructive level yourself and then expect other to follow your example.
+Please keep discussion on constructive note yourself and then expect other to follow your example.

 ## :question:  Additional Rules to Consider